okfn/opendataindex/content/pages/faq.md

 ### **What do all the questions about the datasets mean?**
 The question about the datasets helps us to measure how open they are in legal and technical terms.

-The following questions include recurring questions and issues from submitters and reviewers that have been discussed on the [Census discussion list]( http://lists.okfn.org/mailman/listinfo/open-data-census).
+The following questions include recurring questions and issues from submitters and reviewers that have been discussed on the [Census discussion forum](https://discuss.okfn.org/c/open-data-index).

 ### **What should the Postcodes/Zip Codes dataset include?**
 A list of the postcodes alone are not enough, as an important component is the land mass that they refer to.
 So the data having latitude/longitude components is a key requirement.
 There could however also be cases where the corresponding location information (eg town name) could be converted to lat/long through the use of other open data (eg an open address register or gazetteer with lat/longs).